 - Communicate the indicators in an objective, accessible fashion so that interested parties can see the effects of catch shares and therefore make informed decisions about the new management systems.

 Release of Results

-We release results for the West Coast and results for the Northeast on a rolling basis as data become available for each fishing year.
-In 2018, we will release complete results covering the first several years of both catch share programs.
+We released results for the West Coast and results for the Northeast on a rolling basis as data became available for each fishing year.
+In late 2019 or early 2020, we will release the project’s final results for both catch share programs.

 Funding Source for the Project